-Mrs. Meyer’s Clean Day, brand vision is as clear as the skies of Iowa.
-The aromatherapeutic, household cleaners and scents, as well as the brand story and name, are inspired by the founder’s mother, Thelma A. Meyer, and Thelma’s home in Granger, Iowa.
+The brand vision for Mrs. Meyer’s Clean Day is as clear as the skies of Iowa.
+The aromatherapeutic household cleaners, the brand story, and the brand name are all inspired by the founder’s mother, Thelma A. Meyer, and by Thelma’s home in Granger, Iowa.
 Mrs. Meyer’s works like the dickens on daily dust and grime.

-PROCESS is important, because as Thelma says, “any job worth doing, is a job worth doing well.”
+PROCESS is important.
+As Thelma says, “Any job worth doing, is a job worth doing well.”

-Monica Nassif, the founder of Caldrea Company came to us with an unusual proposition: to essentially ‘rip-off’ Caldrea, her successful, high-end, aromatherapeutic cleaning brand.
-She wanted to create an aromatherapeutic brand at a lower price-point before someone else did.
-The new products would utilize less expensive bottle components and less complex scents with simpler ingredients, all in the interest of a lower price point and more mass distribution.
+Monica Nassif, the founder of Caldrea Company, came to us with an unusual proposition: to ‘rip-off’ Caldrea, her successful, high-end aromatherapeutic cleaning brand.
+She wanted to create an aromatherapeutic brand at a lower price before someone else did.
+The new products would utilize less expensive bottle components and less complex scents with simpler ingredients, all in the service of achieving a lower price point and a wider distribution.
 We brainstormed names and brand stories for a couple of hours with Monica, and Mrs. Meyer’s Clean Day was born!
-Well not actually ‘born’, since Mrs. Meyer is actually Monica’s mother, Thelma A. Meyer, from Granger Iowa.

-We got down to business, getting to know Mrs. Meyer and learn what she thinks about cleaning and aromatherapeutic, “a fancy word for healthy and good.”
-We don’t often have the luxury of building a brand based on a real person and we soon came to realize that Thelma was very much like our own mothers.
-They’re a generation who recycles, reuses and up-cycles, and have done so even before it was cool and take pride in doing a job right.
+We got down to business, getting to know the real Mrs. Meyer and learn what she thinks about cleaning and aromatherapy, which is really just “a fancy word for healthy and good.”
+We don’t often have the luxury of building a brand based on a real person, and we soon came to realize that Thelma was very much like our own mothers.
+They’re from a generation that recycled, reused, and up-cycled long before it was cool–a generation that takes pride in doing a job right.

 Thelma has lots of NEW FRIENDS and more company is always welcome.
 “We know anecdotally that the packaging is so loved that our consumers tend to leave the bottles out on the counter.
 Stylists in all media prop it into magazines, catalogs and TV, giving us free publicity.” – Ariel Carter, Senior Designer at The Caldrea Company

-From the very start Monica had the vision of Mrs. Meyer’s in stores such as Ace Hardware and Whole Foods.
-What none of us expected was how Mrs. Meyer’s seemed to ‘cross the aisle’ from hard-working mass retailers to the shelves of smaller, high-end, boutique retailers.
-Mrs. Meyer’s is now available at both Ace Hardware and Bloomingdales, Krogers and Dean & Deluca, as well as Target, Home Depot, Ralph’s, D’Agostino’s, Duane Reade, Walmart, VitaminShoppe.com, Bed Bath and Beyond, Drugstore.com, Diapers.com, Walgreens and CVS, just to name a few.
+From the very start, Monica saw Mrs. Meyer’s in stores such as Ace Hardware and Whole Foods.
+What none of us expected was how Mrs. Meyer’s seemed to ‘cross the aisle’ from hardworking mass retailers to the shelves of smaller, high-end, boutique retailers.
+Mrs. Meyer’s is now available everywhere from Ace Hardware and Bloomingdales, from Krogers to Dean & Deluca, as well as in Target, Home Depot, Ralph’s, D’Agostino’s, Duane Reade, Walmart, VitaminShoppe.com, Bed Bath and Beyond, Drugstore.com, Diapers.com, Walgreens and CVS, to name a few.